Joint B.S. in Engineering, Mechatronics Concentration (JEM)

 Undergraduate Design Projects

-The Mechatronics Program fosters creativity, teamwork and design skills through a variety of projects and laboratories.
+The Mechatronics Program fosters creativity, teamwork, and design skills through a variety of projects and laboratories.
 At the freshman level, student teams design and fabricate robots for in-class competitions.
 Sophomore year, many mechatronics engineering courses offer a variety of hands-on laboratory experiences to complement lecture material.
-Junior year, student teams build larger, more complex robots targeting FIRST Robotics Competition (FRC) style challenges.
-Senior projects combine design and fabrication with the fundamentals of mechanical, electrical and computer engineering.
-Recent senior projects include computer-controlled solar tracking, interactive artwork, electric and hybrid electric vehicles, and a smart inverter for utility grid stabilization.
+Junior year, student teams build larger, more complex robots targeting more advanced challenges.
+Senior projects combine design and fabrication with the fundamentals of mechanical, electrical, and computer engineering.
+Recent senior projects include the NASA Lunabotics mining competition, interactive artwork, electric and hybrid electric vehicles, and a smart inverter for utility grid stabilization.
 Designed and built from the ground up, development of such systems provides hands-on experience and an interdisciplinary education that emphasizes teamwork skills.

-Internships at companies in the field help to provide not only a firsthand experience of engineering practice, but in many instances have led to full-time jobs upon graduation.
+Internships at companies in the mechatronics field help to provide not only a firsthand experience of engineering practice, but in many instances have led to full-time jobs upon graduation.
 The Career Centers of both UNC Asheville and NC State work closely with industry representatives to provide listings of engineering jobs and internships that connect students to exciting work experiences.
-Students have held internships at companies such as Meritor, BorgWarner, Eaton and LORD Corporation.
+Students have held internships at companies such as Tesla, BorgWarner, Eaton, and ThermoFisher Scientific.

 Application Process and Admissions Requirements

 Prospective students should apply to UNC Asheville and express an interest in engineering.
-Upon completion of the freshman-year curriculum with a 3.0 GPA or better and a math GPA of 2.5 or better in the last two math classes completed, students will be admitted to the Joint Engineering Mechatronics (JEM) Degree program.
-Transfer credits from other universities, majors and community colleges are accepted.
-To apply: https://admissions.unca.edu/apply-now
+Upon completion of the CODA requirements for mechatronics, students will be admitted to the Joint Engineering Mechatronics (JEM) Degree program.
+Transfer credits from other universities, majors, and community colleges are accepted.
+To apply: https://admissions.unca.edu/apply